AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 # Cloud Manager FAQs {#cloud-manager-faqs}

-The following section provides answers to few of the commonly asked FAQs related to Cloud Manager.
+The following section provides answers to some commonly asked FAQs related to Cloud Manager.

 ## 1. Is it possible to use Java 11 with Cloud Manager builds? {#java-11-cloud-manager}

-AEM Cloud Manager build fails when attempting to switch the build from Java 8 to Java 11.
+AEM Cloud Manager build fails when attempting to switch the build from Java 8 to 11.
 The problem can have many causes and most common ones are documented below:

 * Add the maven-toolchains-plugin with the correct settings for Java 11 as documented [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/getting-started/create-application-project/using-the-wizard.html?lang=en#getting-started).
 For example, see the [wknd sample project code](https://github.com/adobe/aem-guides-wknd/commit/6cb5238cb6b932735dcf91b21b0d835ae3a7fe75).